 How to watch the AMD CES 2020 press conference live

 The AMD CES 2020 keynote will be broadcast on AMD's YouTube channel.
-As soon as we know the exact video URL, we'll also embed it on this very page, so you don't have to go anywhere!
+We've also embedded it on this very page, so you don't have to go anywhere!

 If you can't watch the video live, then fear not, as we'll be in attendance and will bring you all the latest breaking news, so keep an eye on TechRadar's homepage for all the biggest stories from the AMD CES 2020 keynote.